 As we continue to navigate a challenging and turbulent career landscape, how do we make space for unpacking our experience and prioritizing wellness?
 Understanding our emotions and the science of self-compassion are core strategies to help us adapt, reconsider how we engage with our work and connect to what’s most important.
-Join us for an invigorating session to tune in to where you are at right now and what you need in your life and career.
+Tune in to where you are at right now and what you need in your life and career.

 This webinar was on March 4, noon-1 p.m.
 MDT